-- 1) The final text of these Sporting Regulations shall be the English version which will be used should any dispute arise as to their interpretation.
-Headings in this document are for ease of reference only and do not form part of these Sporting Regulations. - 2) These Sporting Regulations were first published on 30 October 2005 and came into force on 1 January 2006.
-They were subsequently amended on 8 March 2006 with the unanimous agreement of all competing teams and replace all previous FIA Formula One World Championship Sporting Regulations.
+- The final text of these Sporting Regulations shall be the English version which will be used should any dispute arise as to their interpretation.
+Headings in this document are for ease of reference only and do not form part of these Sporting Regulations.
+Changes to these Sporting Regulations which, in the opinion of the FIA Technical Department, involve a significant change to the design of the car will be announced in accordance with Article 2.2 of the Formula One Technical Regulations.
+Other changes will be announced no later than the 31 October preceding the season of their introduction.
+All changes to the Formula One Technical and/or Sporting Regulations will be made in accordance with the procedures set out in Appendix 5 - 2) These Sporting Regulations were published on 23 March 2006 and replace all previous FIA Formula One World Championship Sporting Regulations in respect of the 2008 FIA Formula One World Championship.